3bduu/Endpoint-Enumeration-Tool/README.md

 # Simple Endpoint Checker

-This Python script checks the availability of different endpoints on a specified URL/IP target.
+This Python script checks the availability of different endpoints on a specified URL target.

 ## Prerequisites